andrea-calligaris/dorico-script-launcher/readme.md

 * Set `hotkey_to_open_dorico_console` to the chosen hotkey ([AHK hotkeys instructions](https://www.autohotkey.com/docs/Hotkeys.htm)).

 This method is better than traversing the _Dorico_ menu via key presses because if you move the mouse you can interfere with the process.

+To run the program, launch "_Dorico Script Launcher.ahk_".

+# Other settings

 The script's popup menu is set to open with the middle mouse button (`MButton`).